 Now, its not to say that these people will stay the same rigid five, as Tim Ferriss explains; "If I feel like I need more work in the physical realm, then I'll modify the group to reflect that....it's not always the same five."
 (Tim Ferriss, UK Business Insider)

-This post isn’t to say ‘get rid of your friends that don’t fit’, but simply to check in with yourself regularly and re-examine that small inner circle that surrounds you depending on where you are wanting to go in life.
-If you really want something and you’re working to achieve it do you have people around you who really want it for you too and who are cheering you on to succeed?
-Or are they just along for the ride and popping up with needlessly negative or constantly pessismistic comments that you always find yourself having to brush off and ignore?
+This post isn't to say 'get rid of your friends that don't fit', but simply to check in with yourself regularly and re-examine that small inner circle that surrounds you and where you want to go in life.
+If you really want something and you're working to achieve it, do you have people around you who really want it for you too and who are cheering you on to succeed?
+Or are they just along for the ride and popping up with negative or constantly pessismistic comments that you always find yourself having to brush off and ignore?

-I’ll leave you with those thoughts to chew on, and if you come up with answers to any of the above that you weren’t expecting or that you don’t like, then the next questions is:
+I'll leave you with those thoughts to chew on.
+If you come up with answers to any of the above that you weren't expecting (or that you don't like), then the next questions is: